Twix-Infinity/Frameworks_Assignment/README.md

 Reflect on challenges and learning:
-    I specifically had a challenge with Part 4, the streamlit part.
+    I specifically had a challenge with uploading the metadata.csv file on GitHub and Part 4, the Streamlit part.
 I kept getting this error:

                 "C:\Users\Admin\AppData\Roaming\Python\Python313\site-packages\pandas\core\indexes\base.py", line 3819, in get_loc
             raise KeyError(key) from err
         KeyError: 'publication_year'

-    However, so far applying everything else I've learnt and the code executing itself flawlessy was very satisfying.
+    However, so far applying everything else I've learnt and the code executing itself flawlessly was very satisfying.